 - Place firmly on the hat and hold for 30 seconds or more until the patch is fully attached to the cap, and you’re done!

-Instruction on how to iron the patch on the cap.
+To iron the patch on the cap Instruction:

 - Make sure that the fabric of the cap won’t be damaged by the heat or doesn’t have high elasticity.